 Fellowship of the FGDP(UK) is the mark of professional achievement in dentistry.
-Fellowship draws together the rich experience of your career in practice.
-FGDP Fellows constitute a body of leaders and influencers to enhance and protect the standing of dentistry into the future.
+It draws together the rich experience of your career in practice - whether you are from an NHS, private or a mixed practice.
+FGDP Fellows constitute a distinguished body of leaders and influencers to enhance and protect the standing of dentistry into the future.

 There are a number of routes to Fellowship: